 Binary files used by the Locale Builder to define locale-specific data.
-They define all of the locale definitions that are shipped with a specific release of the Oracle database server.
+They define all of the locale definitions that are shipped with a specific release of Oracle Database.
 You can create user-defined NLB files with Oracle Locale Builder.